 What was it like having an associate photographer?

-Although at first it felt daunting, we had faith in Aimee that the associate photographer who was going to be capturing our day, would be a true representation of what we were after!
+Although at first it felt slightly daunting, we had faith in Aimee that the associate photographer she had chose to capture our wedding day, would be a true representation of what we were after!
 We were looking for bright and natural photos and Drew well and truly delivered!
 We also had a videographer and they both worked so well together as a team, he was honestly great!
+Relaxed and so professional.

 What are you favourite photos from your wedding day?